This blog may contain affiliate links. Read our disclosure policy for more info.

 18. Visit Mitla

 Mitla is an important archeological site near Oaxaca city, Mexico and this is an important site in terms of Zapotec culture.
-The Mitla site is located about forty-four kilometers from the city of Oaxaca at the upper end of the Tlacolula Valley.
+The Mitla site is located about 44 kilometers (27 miles) from the city of Oaxaca at the upper end of the Tlacolula Valley.

 A long time before the era of Christianity, Mitla was established as a sacred site for burial and it was probably used by the Zapotecs, who were dominant until around 900 AD.
 Mitla is a well-preserved archeological site within a dry and cold climate.
 The site dates back over 10,000 years!